Managing employee leave can be a challenge for many managers. And for good reason—operations must go on, in spite of reduced staff.

 That was not the best system… and they learned it the hard way.

-However, it does not allow you to communicate directly with your team.
-Managers must therefore coordinate all employees’ leave by email or telephone.
-What’s more, each request has to be entered manually—which heightens the risk of errors.
+However, Excel does not allow direct communication with the team.
+Managers must therefore coordinate everyone’s leave requests by email or phone.
+And since each request has to be entered manually, the risk of errors is greater.

-Employee scheduling software is a more effective and efficient way to manage employee leave, allowing employees to make their own leave requests online.
-Once approved, the leave is entered directly into the schedule, thus avoiding unnecessary communication and errors.
+Scheduling software is a more efficient way of managing employee leave, as it allows employees to make their own leave requests online.
+Once approved, these are entered directly into the schedule, avoiding unnecessary communication and errors.

 Vacation Days for All